plone/Products.CMFPlacefulWorkflow/Products/CMFPlacefulWorkflow/README.txt

      description "This is an example policy".

   4. Change the workflow for the content type "Folder" from "folder_workflow" to plone_workflow", and click on "Save".
-Now all your content types should use the "plone_workflow".
+Now all your folders should use the "plone_workflow".

+  5. You can define a default workflow, which is only valid for the types in your policy marked with "(Default)".
+Other types with an empty workflow will fall back to the global workflow (or an acquired placeful workflow).

   Let's test the new workflow policy for "Folders" at the root of our site: